Sample Programs

 Copland - Symphony n°3 (42’)

-This concert explores the vibrant landscape of contemporary American music, featuring both iconic and emerging voices.
+This concert explores the vibrant landscape of American music, featuring both iconic and emerging voices.

 The evening begins with Joan Tower’s Fanfare for the Uncommon Woman No. 3, a powerful tribute to strength and individuality.
 TJ Cole’s Death of a Poet follows, a haunting reflection on life and legacy.
 Next, Teddy Abrams’ Piano Concerto, a dynamic work that blends modern rhythms with classical traditions, takes the spotlight.